Living Free Recovery Night

 Grieving with Hope

-If you’ve suffered the passing of a family member or friend, it may be hard for you to feel optimistic about the future.
-This can be an intensely frustrating and lonely time as you face concerns for which there are no easy answers.
-Grieving with Hope meets weekly to help you work through these issues and move toward rebuilding hope.
-Each session has three features:
+If you’ve suffered the passing of a family member or friend, it may be difficult to feel optimistic about the future.
+This can be a frustrating, lonely time as you face concerns for which there are no easy answers.
+Grieving with Hope will help you work through these issues and move toward rebuilding hope.
+Videos featuring interviews with grief and recovery specialists, real life case studies and other helpful tools are followed by group discussion with time to share about what’s going on in your personal journey as you receive support from the group.

 Threshold of Hope